-After what we thought was careful consideration, M and I decided to adopt a new pup.
+After what we thought was a careful consideration, M and I decided to adopt a new pup.
+M was a little reluctant at first, as he was allergic to dogs when he was young, but after finding some remedies on the Barking Royalty website, he was able to control his allergic reactions.
+We checked this before we got the puppy.
 We wanted to add another amazing dog to our pack: a companion for Chester and another cuddle bug for us.
 We both thought that Chester, our fabulous black lab, would have a much happier life with a friend to keep him company.
 We wanted him to have the dog park all day, everyday…

 The whole adoption process was seemingly led by fate.
 We found Jack, a beautiful fox red lab, on a random visit to an adoption website and emailed about him as soon as we could.
 Unfortunately, we were told he’d already been adopted.
 M and I were disappointed, but figured it wasn’t the right time.
 However, hours later we got an email saying things didn’t work out with the other family and asking if were were still interested.
 We were…